Welcome to Parents

 Family Support Services

 In 2005, MHA agreed to provide support services to families of SED (severely emotionally disturbed) children.
 The project was titled FISH (Families Invested in Support & Health).
 FISH consisted of individual outreach, parent training and support groups.
-The County funding grant that supported this initiative also supported the MHA- Connections for Kids, guidebook (no longer funded for publication).
+The County funded grant that supported this initiative also supported the MHA- Connections for Kids, guidebook (no longer funded for publication).
 Under the County-wide umbrella of “One Community Partnership,” the project was followed by additional initiatives, Family Involvement Coordination, Family Support Partners and the mandate to develop a new Family Run Organization that could take on a specific advocacy role for SED and at-risk families.
 Toward that mandate, MHA applied to IRS for “umbrella” status under which it can incorporate subsidiary organizations.
 That authority was approved in June 2007.
 The new family organization, Family Voices for Family Choices, was the first of MHA’s supported ventures.
 The new organization expected to pursue full independence once it established a fiscal and policy track record to make it eligible for sustained and independent funding.
 That goal was not realized as it became clear that the families needing the service were best served if their energy could be directed to their own families’ challenges.
 As a result, the Family Voices program at MHA offered individual and group peer support.
 Approximately 200 families a year received services.
 Families received support, learned self-advocacy, stress management, and access to resources in the community.

 County funding was discontinued October 1, 2018.
 MHA continues to search for new funding to maintain services to families in Broward County.
 Families in need of support can call 211 for current resources.